N.S.W. FIRES AND QUEENSLAND DROUGHT OF 2013-2014 - America And Britain's Future

 Powerful fires raged in New South Wales beyond any human means of control during 2013.
-This has become an all to common experience for those living in endangered areas.
+This has become an all too common experience for those living in endangered areas.

-Earlier in 2013 without relief from bush fires the Australian people were hit with the second year of extreme flooding, from Bundaberg north of Brisbane in Queensland, as a severe weather pattern moved all the way down the East coast to Newcastle and Sydney in New South Wales causing massive flooding.
+Earlier in 2013 without relief from bush fires, the Australian people were hit with the second year of extreme flooding, from Brisbane north to Bundaberg in Queensland, as a severe weather pattern moved all the way down the East coast to Newcastle and Sydney, in New South Wales.